 Fundamental laws and theories of chemistry.
 Lecture three hours, laboratory three hours per week.
-Prerequisite: High school chemistry within the last five years or CHEM 1003 and College Algebra eligible (ACT or Compass score).
+Prerequisite: High school chemistry or CHEM 1003 and MATH 0023 both with a grade of C or better.
 ACTS Course Number: CHEM 1414.
-This course is offered on the Beebe campus during the Fall and Spring semesters.
+This course is offered on the Beebe campus during the fall and spring semesters.